devmasx/merge-branch/README.md

 ### On labeled

-Merge PR branch using github labels.
+Merge pull request branch using GitHub labels.

-When you set a label in a PR this action can merge the PR branch to other branch, useful for develop branch or staging environments.
+When you set a label in a pull request this action can merge the pull request branch to other branch, useful for develop branch or staging environments.

 ![PR](./screenshots/pr.png)
 ![Checker](./screenshots/checker.png)